 “I love my country.”
 Those are the words uttered by President Bartlett in response to learning there’s a hotline staffed by experts to answer questions on how to safely cook a stuffed turkey in a scene from The West Wing.
-The episode arguably gets better, though, with the arrival of live turkeys awaiting the presidential pardon.
-(Seriously?
-I’ve never understood what the Oval Office has to do with sparing a turkey’s life.)
+The entire episode arguably culminates with the arrival of live turkeys awaiting the presidential pardon.

 The Blind Side